 For More . . .

-Be sure to visit the Ask Linda Page, where Linda answers questions about her life, her writing, and her ranch.
+You may also visit the Ask Linda Page, where Linda answers questions about her life, her writing, and her ranch.

-If you can't find what you really want to know, post your own question on the Ask Linda Page or send us an e-mail using the link in the left-hand column of this website.
+If you can't find what you really want to know, post your own question on the Ask Linda Page or send Linda an e-mail using the link in the left-hand column of this website.

 back to top